grafana/loki/docs/sources/operations/autoscaling_queriers.md

 # Autoscaling Loki queriers

-A microservices deployment of a Loki cluster that runs on Kubernetes will typically handle a workload that varies throughout the day.
+A microservices deployment of a Loki cluster that runs on Kubernetes typically handles a workload that varies throughout the day.
 To make Loki easier to operate and optimize the cost of running Loki at scale, we have designed a set of resources to help you autoscale your Loki queriers.